tigerfarm/tfptaskrouter/README.md

 +  DateCreated:Sep 23 2020  SID:QU362afc106606164d74151aa4750a3160 currentSize:1    maxSize:100 friendlyName:WW1a2796889d5420ee5e715bf2ae460a99 averageWaitTime:106
 ````
 Note, the friendlyName is the Workflow SID.
+- Disconnect/hangup the call.
+Your IVR is successfully tested.

 --------------------------------------------------------------------------------

 ### Local Computer Implementation

-The application has a NodeJS HTTP webserver.
+The application has a NodeJS HTTP webserver which makes Twilio TaskRouter REST API requests.
+Click [here](https://www.twilio.com/docs/taskrouter/api) for the TaskRouter API documentation.

 Download the [tfptaskrouter repository](https://github.com/tigerfarm/tfptaskrouter) zip file.